ibm-cloud-docs/cloud-object-storage/info/activestorage.md

 # Ruby on Rails/Active Storage
 {: #ror-activestorage}

+[Rails](https://guides.rubyonrails.org/getting_started.html){:new_window} is an open-source, web application development framework.
+{:shortdesc: .shortdesc}

-[Rails](https://guides.rubyonrails.org/getting_started.html){:new_window} is an open-source, web application development framework that combines the Ruby programming language with HTML, CSS, and JavaScript.
-It includes everything needed to create server-side web applications using the Model-View-Controller (MVC) pattern.
+ Combining the Ruby programming language with HTML, CSS, and JavaScript, Rails includes everything needed to create server-side web applications using the Model-View-Controller (MVC) pattern.

 In Rails, the Model (business data and logic layer) of the MVC pattern is handled by [Active Record](https://guides.rubyonrails.org/active_record_basics.html){:new_window}.
 It provides the [Object-Relational Mapping (ORM)](https://en.wikipedia.org/wiki/Object-relational_mapping){:new_window} framework that connects the business objects with persistent storage in the relational database management system.